lubux/ecelgamal/Readme.md

 This repository contains a C implementation of the additive homomorphic elliptic curve based EL-Gamal cryptographic scheme and a corresponding Java JNI wrapper.
 The elliptic curve operations of OpenSSL are used for the implementation.
 Ciphertexts can be added toghether such that the decrypted result corresponds to the sum of the plaintexts (i.e. p1 + p2 = Dec(Enc(p1) ++ Enc(p2)))) similar to the Paillier-cryptosystem.

 ## Content
 The *native* folder contains the C implementation of the scheme and the *src* folder contains the Java wrapper library.

 ### C Library
-The C library contains two versions of EC-Elgamal, a basic version and a Chinese Remainder Thereom (CRT) based optimized version.
+The C library contains two versions of EC-Elgamal, a basic version and a Chinese Remainder Thereom (CRT) based optimized version, as introduced by [Pilatus](http://www.vs.inf.ethz.ch/publ/papers/mshafagh_SenSys17_Pilatus.pdf).
 The library builds with cmake.
-To compile the library and run the benchmark run:
-Note that OpenSSL is required!
+To compile the library and run the benchmark run: (Note that OpenSSL is required!)

 ```
 cd native